First aid kit¶

 If you have doubts, please have a look at the following resources.
 If not, go to the next step.

-User guides can be accessed at any moment from the (?) icon on the top right corner of the PIM.
+Help Center can be accessed at any moment from the (?)
+Help icon on the bottom left corner of the PIM.

 Step 2: is your computer ready to use the PIM?¶